LeTanque/a-to-z-experiences-backend/Readme.md

-BackEnd Repository for the AtoZ Experience build week team
+## BackEnd Repository for the AtoZ Experience build week team

-Endpoint explanation:
+# Endpoint explanation:

-##Authorization Routes
+# Authorization Routes
 ------------------------------

 POST to /api/auth/register

--expects name, username, password, email and role in the req.body
+- expects name, username, password, email and role in the req.body

 POST to /api/auth/login

--expects username and password in the req.body, -outputs a token and welcome message
+- expects username and password in the req.body,
+- outputs a token and welcome message

-##User Routes
+# User Routes
 -------------------------------

 GET to /api/users